Kalynivka, Fastiv Raion, Kyiv Oblast: History

 Until 18 July 2020, Kalynivka belonged to Vasylkiv Raion.
 The raion was abolished that day as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven.
 The area of Vasylkiv Raion was split between Bila Tserkva, Fastiv, and Obukhiv Raions, with Kalynivka being transferred to Fastiv Raion.

-Until 26 January 2024, Kalynivka was designated urban-type settlement.
+Until 26 January 2024, Kalynivka was designated an urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Kalynivka became a rural settlement.